Saira Rao: Early life and career

-A second generation Indian-American, Rao was born in Richmond, Virginia, the daughter of Sybil Philomena "Greenie" Rao and Jaiker Rao.
+A second-generation Indian-American, Rao was born in Richmond, Virginia, the daughter of Dr. Sybil Philomena "Greenie" (née Nazareth) Rao and Dr. Jaikar Rao.
+Both her parents are physicians from Southern India; Her mother is a Konkani Mangalorean Catholic from Coimbatore, Tamil Nadu, and her father is from Mangaluru, Karnataka.

 She received a bachelor's degree in history from the University of Virginia in 1996 and went on to work as a journalist and television producer for CBS affiliate WUSA in Washington DC and Fox News affiliate WSVN in Miami.
-In 2002 she received a J.D. from New York University School of Law and took up a clerkship under Third Circuit court judge Dolores Sloviter between 2002 and 2003.
+In 2002 she received a J.D. from New York University School of Law and took up a clerkship under Third Circuit court judge Dolores Sloviter between 2002 and 2003 in Philadelphia.
 She was then an associate in corporate law at Cleary Gottlieb.

 Novel

 In 2007, Saira Rao's first novel was published.
 Chambermaid concerns a recent law graduate called Sheila Raj who is a law clerk to Third Circuit judge Helga Friedman, described as a "sociopathic, homicidal, bipolar jurist" and a "toxic bitch."
 Rao had herself been a law clerk to Third Circuit judge Dolores Sloviter, and other characters in the book were also seen as having real-world counterparts.
 Rao began writing it while working at Cleary Gottlieb, but left the firm in November 2006 after they learned the topic of the book.
-For a lawyer to discuss a judge so unflatteringly, even in a fictionalized manner, was considered at least unusual and Rao attributed her desire to write the book partly to precisely that informal code of silence.
+For a lawyer to discuss a judge so unflatteringly, even in a fictionalized manner, was considered at least unusual and Rao attributed her desire to write the book partly to address that informal code of silence.
 Sloviter herself brushed the matter off, saying "I've had maybe close to a hundred law clerks, and it's not surprising that one or two hated me" and "I haven't read it.
 I don't intend to.
 I really don't care.
 OK?"

 Kirkus Reviews described Chambermaid as "unoriginal", saying "at least Miranda Priestly was fun".
 Carlin Romano of The Philadelphia Inquirer described it as "highly entertaining, often insightful, frequently sarcastic and at times extremely nasty".
 Paula Reed Ward for the Pittsburgh Post-Gazette found that "even if the stories are too hard to believe, they are so often written with such an easy, casual air, that they prompt nothing but laughs".

 In a 2013 interview Rao said that there was also a film deal attached to Chambermaid, though no film has been produced as of 2021.

 Rao had said that her second book, a memoir called Broken News, about "her experience with racism in the new media", was to be published in spring 2020.